Participatory Video Processes: building inclusive engagement and community-led change

 The course welcomes participants from a wide audience of policy makers, practitioners, researchers, project managers and others who are already using, or who wish to learn how to use, participatory video.
 It will be tailored to a mix of beginners and those with previous participatory video experiences.
 Numbers will be limited to a maximum of ten.

-The course will be taught in English.
-To derive the maximum benefit from the course, participants should be proficient in English at an intermediate standard or higher (or an IELTS score of 6 or above).
+The course is taught in English.
+Participants should be proficient in English at an intermediate standard or higher (or an IELTS score of 6 or above).

 Clive Robertson is co-founder and current Director of Real Time, and co-author of Participatory Video.
 An experienced film maker, trainer and producer with a comprehensive understanding of video and digital media, he specialises in using video in community settings, particularly with marginalised and hard-to-reach groups.
 This includes using video interactively to support community action, linking participatory processes and collaborative film making to ensure authenticity.